stracker-phil/gdpr-cache-script-styles/readme.txt

 = 1.0.4 =

-* New: A staleness check locates cached files that are not used for more then 30 days and deletes them
+* New: A staleness check locates cached files that are not used for more than 30 days, and deletes them
 * Improve: Asset list on options page displays staleness information
 * Improve: Better detection of external URLs